lgatto/2018-TAGM-paper/data/README.md

  The following naming convention is used [dataset][method]

  e.g. BeltranH24svmquadloss.rda provides cross-validation results from the Beltran et al. 2016 data with infection at 24 using SVM with quadratic loss.
-If the quadloss label is dropped the file contains F1 scores.
+If the quadloss label is dropped, the file contains F1 scores.

  e.g hirstc6knn provides cross-validation F1 scores for the Hirst et al 2018 data using the KNN algorithm.